oVirt/ovirt-site/source/infra/domaininfrastructure.html.md

 This document describes the different components in the oVirt engine domain infrastructure, for authenticating and querying to LDAP servers.
 The infrastructure supports:

-1. Authenticating both Active Directory and IPA, using either simple or gssapi authentication
+1. Authenticating Active Directory, IPA and RHDS using either simple or gssapi authentication
-2. Querying both Active Directory and IPA, using the LDAP protocol
+2. Querying the directory using the LDAP protocol
-3. Auto deducing the ldap servers for a specific domain
+3. Auto deducing the LDAP servers for a specific domain
-4. Auto deducing the ldap provider type (Active Directory or IPA)
+4. Auto deducing the LDAP provider type
-5. Easily adding new ldap provider types
+5. Easily adding new LDAP provider types
 6. Easily adding new query types

 This infrastructure is in the package: org.nogah.bll.adbroker, and it consists of the following main components: